Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/components.md

 Unlike in JS, our view function can only return one type of `msg`.
 This means using `Html.map` and `Cmd.map` every time you want to use a component.
 That can become a mess!

-Modules should be [built around data structures](https://www.youtube.com/watch?v=XpDsk374LDE), and it's easier to reuse functions there rather than nesting `update` functions:
+Modules should be [built around data structures](https://www.youtube.com/watch?v=XpDsk374LDE), and it's easier to reuse functions rather than nesting `update` functions:

+### Making a Carousel Component

 ```elm
 module Components.Carousel exposing